pmixer/pmixer.github.io/_posts/AOS.md

 9. TODO

 10. 3(N-1) comm for lock acquisition, just jumped here to try the quiz when know nothign

 L05c:
-1. Sequential consistency mem model?
+11. Sequential consistency mem model?
-2. latency and throughput quiz
+12. latency and throughput quiz

+L05d:
+13. Active nework ahead of time->isolation
+14.

 L06a:

  1. Distributed object for perf and function evoluation of OS production, Spring, Yousef